Axel-Jacobsen/GeneticPrisonersDilemma/README.md

 The tricky thing with implementing a genetic strategy here is the lack of continuity of the output of the strategies; i.e., when each strategy makes a move, it is either cooperate or defect.

 The implementation that I chose was to assign the genetic strategies a `weight` between 0 and 1.
 When it is time to make a move, the strategy generates a random number between 0 and 1.
 If the number is less than the strategy's weight, the strategy cooperates.
 Else, it defects.
+See this [here, in the method `makeMove()`](https://github.com/Axel-Jacobsen/GeneticPrisonersDilemma/blob/master/src/main/java/GameTheory/Strategies/GeneticOneMove.java).

 This gives a natural 'genetic' side of the genetic algorithm.
 By modifying the weight, the strategy tends towards defecting or cooperating (the results below shows that lower weights which tend to defect perform better than higher weights).